seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 cat .git/config
 ```

-Your devcontainer environment is now ready for a project
+Your environment is now ready for a project